asenges/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody
 Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello

+8-James_Bond
+Write a script that sets the permission to the file hello as follows: